Contact tracing apps have a major design flaw

 Technology problem

 Another problem is, of course, that only smartphone owners can use the apps.
-Given that, in the UK, 61% of over-65s don’t have access to a mobile internet device, this means that the largest at-risk group is much less likely to be able to benefit from contact-tracing apps.
+Given that, in the U.K., 61% of over-65s don’t have access to a mobile internet device, this means that the largest at-risk group is much less likely to be able to benefit from contact-tracing apps.

 One solution to this problem might be to use alternative technology to register people’s contacts.
 Singapore has introduced a token that can be carried on a lanyard or in the pocket or bag, and that contains technology to enable it to fulfill the same function as a tracing app.
 New Zealand has also considered a similar “covid card” to circumvent the smartphone issue.

-But ultimately, if any of this technology is to have an effect, the only evidence we have suggests it must be part of an effective test and trace system that includes manual contact tracing – something few countries have yet managed to establish.
+But ultimately, if any of this technology is to have an effect, the only evidence we have suggests it must be part of an effective test and trace system that includes manual contact tracing—something few countries have yet managed to establish.
 A tech solution is not always the answer.

-Allison Gardner is a lecturer in computer science and co-founder of Women Leading in AI at Keele University.
+Allison Gardner is a lecturer in computer science and cofounder of Women Leading in AI at Keele University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.